British troops on the ground in Ukraine should peace be reached, Number 10 says

 “We will keep the pressure up on Russia, including further measures on oil tankers and shadow fleet operators funding Putin’s war chest,” the Prime Minister added.

-According to a summary of the peace deal released by the Elysee, the Americans are set to lead a “ceasefire monitoring and verification mechanism”, which the UK is expected to participate in.
+According to a summary of Tuesday’s agreement released by the Elysee, the Americans are set to lead a “ceasefire monitoring and verification mechanism”, which the UK is expected to participate in.

 A US guarantee, possibly in the form of air defence, has long been considered crucial to halting Russia from further military action in future.